 Most adults who stutter do so since their early childhood.
 Developmental stuttering often responds to regular and rigorous speech therapy.
 Speech language pathologists along with psychological counsellors can help adults reduce their frequency and intensity of stuttering over time.

-Adults who were fluent in speech can suddenly develop stuttering.
+Adults who are fluent in speech can experience the sudden onset of stuttering.
 Acquired stuttering is the broad term for this condition.
 It can happen due to multiple physical, psychological and psychosomatic factors.